uchicago-library/uchicago-library.github.io/docs/recipe_exercise.md

 can use that as a model for how to create something in the Django database that looks like "entity, one of whose attributes is a list of other entities".

+### User Interface

+The user should be able to go to the root URL for the project (when you're developing locally, that'll be `localhost:8000/`) and see:

+* some sort of welcome message (e.g. 'Welcome to Recipe Tracker!')
+* a two-column table displaying, for every recipe in the app:
+  * a link that shows the name of the recipe
+  * a link that says 'delete this recipe'

+When the user clicks on the name of the recipe, that should take them to a page displaying all the information about the recipe.
+That page should show the name of the recipe, a list of the ingredients, and a list of directions, and end with a link saying "back to recipe list" that takes the user back to the main list.

+When the user clicks on 'delete this recipe', that should delete the recipe from the app.
+Then it should take the user to a page with a message showing which recipe was deleted.
+For example, if the recipe the user just deleted is called 'Poached Eggs', it should say 'You have deleted Poached Eggs' and contain a link beneath it saying 'back to recipe list' taking the user back to the main listing.

+### Routes

+We'll leave it to you to think about how to set up the routes, so take this part mainly as a suggestion.
+If you can think of a better way of getting to the above user interface, by all means---pursue that design!

+One way you could set it up is like this:

+* `/` is the main listing of all recipes
+* `/recipes/4` is the listing displaying the recipe whose primary identifier is `4`
+* `/recipes/4/delete` is a route you use to delete the recipe whose primary identifier is `4`